|

 from the 1860's to the 1880's are proudly presented by: www.creationism.org |

-The Victoria Institute was formed in Great Britian in 1865.
+The Victoria Institute was formed in Great Britain in 1865.
 Its formation and purpose are stated within its "Objects" which begins: "First.-To investigate fully and impartially the most important questions of Philosophy and Science, but more especially those that bear upon the great truths revealed in Holy Scripture, with the view of defending these truths against the oppositions of Science, falsely so called."

 Many excellent papers were presented in their formal meetings